astropy/photutils/docs/epsf.rst

 The star cutouts from which we build the ePSF must have the background subtracted.
 Here we'll use the sigma-clipped median value as the background level.
-If the background in the image varies across the image, one should use more sophisticated methods (e.g.
+If the background in the image varies across the image, one should use more sophisticated methods (e.g., `~photutils.background.Background2D`).
-`~photutils.background.Background2D`).

 Let's subtract the background from the image::